codefinity/oeuvre/README.md

 	Then I should be a Registrant on the Oeuvre portal And I should receive a registration EMail containing an email verification link account

-Scenario: New Member registers using invalid credentials
+Scenario: New Registrant registers using an already existing EMail

-	Given I am not a User of Oeuvre
-	When I register the following invalid details
+	Given That a User with my EMail Id "Mary@TheCarpenters.com" already exists When I register with the following details
 		| TenantId				| FirstName			|LastName		|EMail					|Password		|MobileNoCountryCode	|MobileNumber	|
 		| 47d60457-5a80-4c83-96b6-890a5e5e4d22	| Mary				|Carpenter		|Mary@TheCarpenters.com	|topoftheworld	|+1						|4387790052		|
 	Then a new account will not be created for me